-The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers vigorously defend the right of tenants to live in a home that is both clean and free of toxins.
-When you or your family have suffered from lead contamination, it is important to understand how city, state and federal laws protect you as well as the limitations on those protections.
-The city of Chicago contains thousands of buildings that were constructed prior to the enactment of laws meant to reduce or eliminate the threat of lead exposure.
-In some cases, Chicago has taken the initiative to enact statutes that go further than similar federal and state laws.The Obligations of Property Owners
+The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers LLC vigorously defend the right of tenants to live in a home that is both clean and free of toxins.
+When you or your family have suffered from lead contamination, it is essential to understand how city, state and federal laws protect you as well as the limitations of those protections.
+The city of Chicago contains thousands of buildings that were constructed before the enactment of laws meant to reduce or eliminate the threat of lead exposure.
+In some cases, Chicago has taken the initiative to enact statutes that go further than similar federal and state laws.

-While landlords and property owners are not required by any law to inspect their properties for lead exposure, they must educate prospective tenants about lead exposure and provide information about how to detect and address the concerns if the property was built prior to 1978.
-In Chicago, tenants must be given a summary of any building code violations that have been assessed in the prior year along with a summary of the Chicago Residential Landlord and Tenant Law.
-The failure of property owners to adhere to these guidelines can make them liable for any injury or damage to the property that results from exposure to toxic substances or violation of building codes.Tenants’ Rights
+While landlords and property owners are not required by any law to inspect their properties for lead exposure, they must educate prospective tenants about lead exposure and provide information about how to detect and address the concerns if the property was built before 1978.
+In Chicago, tenants must be given a summary of any building code violations that have been assessed in the prior year along with a review of the Chicago Residential Landlord and Tenant Law.
+The failure of property owners to adhere to these guidelines can make them liable for any injury or damage to the property that results from exposure to toxic substances or violation of building codes.

 - Under federal law, it is the responsibility of tenants to inform property managers and owners of visible signs that may indicate lead exposure.
 Some of these signs are the chipping, cracking or peeling of paint or signs of worn and broken pipes.
 Chicago law states that tenants must provide access to landlords to perform reasonable repairs and notify them in writing whenever there is an issue with the property.
 As long as you have met these requirements, it is the responsibility of your landlord to take appropriate action to eliminate the threat to your safety and notify other residents of the danger.

-- Federal law regarding the refusal of a property owner to address a problem is rather ambiguous, but luckily, Chicago law is more direct.
+- Federal law regarding the refusal of a property owner to address a problem is somewhat ambiguous, but luckily, Chicago law is more direct.
 Complaints can be reported by dialing 311 and associations such as the Center for Conflict Resolution provide services to residents dealing with lead exposure concerns.
 Another organization that defends the right of tenants to live free of hazards is the Metropolitan Tenants Organization.
 For more information, call 312-292-4988.

 If you or a family member has suffered injuries due to lead poisoning, you may be entitled to recover compensation from your landlord in the amount of the value of you or your child’s medical bills, ongoing rehabilitative therapy, out of pocket expenses and pain and suffering.
-The law supports your right to live in a safe environment and if your landlord refuses to correct an issue you have identified or has not disclosed the risk of lead poisoning to you prior to your taking up residence, he or she may be held liable.
+The law supports your right to live in a safe environment, and if your landlord refuses to correct an issue you have identified or has not disclosed the risk of lead poisoning to you before your taking up residence, he or she may be held liable.
 If you are living in the city of Chicago, the laws favor your rights even more than similar state and federal laws would.